Francisco Menéndez (Black soldier): In Florida

-Runaway slaves from British plantations began fleeing to Spanish Florida in the late 17th century.
-The first documented runaways from British Carolina made it to St. Augustine in 1687.
+Runaway slaves from England's North American colonies began fleeing to Spanish Florida in the late 17th century.
+The first documented runaways from Carolina made it to St. Augustine in 1687.
 Soon after, Spain began to allow slaves who escaped from English colonies to remain in Florida.
 While they were required to be baptized Catholics and to work for the colony, they were paid for their labor.
 In 1693, Spanish King Carlos II made the policy official.

-During the Yamasee War of 1715–1717, in which a multiethnic confederation of Native Americans and escaped slaves fought against the British in South Carolina, Menéndez escaped his bondage and fought alongside the Yamasee and their allies.
-After British reinforcements arrived, the Yamasee forces were ultimately defeated and Menéndez fled to Spanish Florida with several others, including his wife, Ana María de Escobar.
+During the Yamasee War of 1715–1717, in which a confederation of Native Americans led by the Yamasee fought against British colonists in South Carolina, Menéndez escaped from bondage and fought alongside the confederation.
+After reinforcements arrived from nearby British colonies, the Yamasee-led confederation were ultimately defeated and Menéndez fled to Spanish Florida with several others, including his wife, Ana María de Escobar.
 He was subsequently sold to Governor Juan de Ayala y Escobar and then to Francisco Menéndez Márquez, the royal accountant of St. Augustine, Florida, in 1718.
 Though he remained a slave, he was baptized into the Catholic Church, taking the name of his owner, who also became his godfather.
 In 1726, Menéndez joined St. Augustine's Black militia.
 In 1727, Menéndez aided in the defense of St. Augustine, establishing his reputation for leadership.
 A year later he received a commendation from the governor.

 According to historian Jane Landers, Menéndez became the epitome of what historian Ira Berlin called the Atlantic Creoles: people shipped from the slave ports in Africa who acquired "linguistic dexterity, cultural plasticity, and social agility".
 He became fluent in Spanish and probably also knew Arabic.
 Menéndez repeatedly petitioned both the Spanish governor and the auxiliary bishop of Cuba for his manumission.
 When Manuel de Montiano became governor in 1737, Menéndez once again formally requested freedom for himself and 31 others whom he claimed were unjustly enslaved, with support from a Yamasee chief.
-On March 15, 1738, Montiano granted unconditional freedom to all fugitives who arrived from the British colonies, including Menéndez.
-This created an official avenue for fugitive slaves to seek their manumission, benefitting not only those who had already reached Florida but also any future arrivals from the British colonies.
+On March 15, 1738, Montiano granted unconditional freedom to all fugitives who arrived from British colonies, including Menéndez.
+This created an official avenue for fugitive slaves to seek their manumission, benefitting not only those who had already reached Florida but also any future arrivals from British colonies.